vigetlabs/microcosm/docs/api/microcosm.md

 ## Overview

-Microcosm is [Flux](https://facebook.github.io/flux/) with first-class actions and state sandboxing.

-The source of truth in Microcosm is a historical record of actions.
-As they move through a set lifecycle, Microcosm reconciles actions in the order they were created.
+The source of truth in Microcosm is a historical record of tasks.
+As they move through a set lifecycle, Microcosm reconciles tasks in the order they were created.
 This makes optimistic updates, cancellation, and loading states much simpler.
 They self clean.